Wetting on a spherical wall: influence of liquid-gas interfacial properties: Wetting on a curved substrate

 \subsection{SIA for the spherical wall}

 As an alternative to SKA, Napi{\'o}rkowski and Dietrich~\cite{DietrichNapiorkowski_BulkCorrelation} proposed a modified version of the effective Hamiltonian, in which the liquid-gas interface was approximated in a less crude way by a continuous monotonic function, the SIA.
-Applied for the second-order wetting transition on a planar wall, SIA merely confirmed that SKA provides a reliable prediction for such a system, in complete agreement with SIA.
+Applied for the second-order wetting transition on a planar wall, SIA merely confirmed that SKA provides a reliable prediction for such a system.
 Formulated now for the spherical case, the density profile of the fluid takes the form:

 Thus, a non-zero width of the liquid-vapour interface, $\chi$, is introduced as an additional parameter.
 The density profile $\rho_{lg}(\cdot)$ in this region is not specified, but the following constraints are imposed: